 In the evenings he worked with his hands.
 He learned to operate a lathe.
-He built models, then began constructing increasingly sophisticated scientific apparatus, such as a spectroscope.
+He built models, and then began constructing increasingly sophisticated scientific apparatus, such as a spectroscope.
 He used this apparatus to do his own physics and chemistry experiments.

 Architecture and the Army

 Aged 17, Heinrich returned to school, the Johanneum, for a year in order to fully prepare for the classics exams that would admit him to university.
 Having passed the exams, he promptly changed his mind again, deciding to become an architect’s apprentice.
 He moved to Frankfurt, where by day he worked in an architect’s office, and in the evening he read physics books in German, and Ancient Greek literature in the original Ancient Greek – naturally!